storageos/storageos.github.io/_includes/troubleshoot/issues/lio-init.md

 ```

 ### Solution:
-Install the kernel modules (usually found in the `linux-image-extra-$(uname -r)` package of your distribution) in your nodes following this [prerequisites page]({%link
+Install the required kernel modules (usually found in the
+`linux-image-extra-$(uname -r)` package of your distribution) on your nodes
+following this [prerequisites page]({%link
-_docs/prerequisites/systemconfiguration.md %}) and delete StorageOS pods, so the DaemonSet creates the pods again.
+_docs/prerequisites/systemconfiguration.md %}) and delete StorageOS pods,
+allowing the DaemonSet to create the pods again.